hashicorp/hcdiag/docs/installation.md

 ### Example: Ubuntu

-On the latest LTS version of Ubuntu 22.04, you'd run:
+On the latest LTS version of Ubuntu 22.04, you'd run the following commands as the `root` user (if you're not already `root`, run `sudo -i` first).

 ```
 # Add the hashicorp repository